klr324/Stilt-Rpkge/README.md

 ## Development notes

-**stilt** depends on R(™¢™2.15.1), fields
+**stilt** depends on R(≥2.15.1), fields

 ## Authors

-Roman, Olson, Won Chang, Klaus Keller, and Murali Haran
+Roman Olson, Won Chang, Klaus Keller, and Murali Haran

 ## License

 **stilt** is licensed under the GNU General Public License, version 3 or later.

-_This work was supported by the national Science Foundation through the Network for Sustainable Climate Risk Management (SCRiM) under NSF cooperative agreement GEO-1240507._
+_This work was supported by the National Science Foundation through the Network for Sustainable Climate Risk Management (SCRiM) under NSF cooperative agreement GEO-1240507._